Is there anything better than your usual home-cooked turkey for Thanksgiving dinner? Some may argue so but it’s usually not the case!

 But, in some cases, the birds might not be very free range after all.
 This is why it’s good to be as informed as possible about where you buy your poultry.

 However, for many, the holidays are already expensive enough.
-It isn’t an easy switch to free range animals, as the cost difference is quite noticeable.
+It isn’t an easy switch to free range and/or organic animals, as the cost difference is quite noticeable.